Armenia–Cyprus relations

-Foreign relations have reportedly always been strong between Armenia and Cyprus.
-Cyprus has been a supporter of Armenia in its struggle for the recognition of the Armenian genocide, economic stability and the resolution to the Nagorno-Karabakh conflict.
-In return Armenia has been advocating a stable Cyprus after the Turkish invasion in 1974 and supporting a lasting solution to the Cyprus dispute.
+Armenia-Cyprus relations have been historically strong.
+Cyprus has supported Armenia in its struggle for the recognition of the Armenian genocide, economic stability and resolution of the Nagorno-Karabakh conflict.
+Armenia supported Cyprus after the Turkish invasion in 1974 and backed a lasting solution to the Cyprus dispute.

-Today relations between Armenia and Cyprus include cooperation in the areas of trade, military, intelligence services, foreign policy and arts.
+Relations between Armenia and Cyprus include cooperation in trade, military, intelligence services, foreign policy and arts.

 Armenia is accredited to Cyprus from its embassy in Athens, Greece and Cyprus has an embassy in Yerevan.